KatePaulauskas/watch-store/README.md

      ![Home page HTML Validator](/media/html-checker-home-page-final.jpeg)

-The rest of the pages passed validation with no errors.
+The rest of the pages passed validation with no errors apart from the Register an account page.

 * **Shop App**